 Twitter has announced new censorship rules related to tweets deemed to be abusive.
 Twitter explains in a blog post:

-violence against others but now extends to threats of violence against others or promot[ing] violence against others.
+of violence against others but now extends to threats of violence against others or promot[ing] violence against others.
 Our previous policy was unduly narrow and limited our ability to act on certain kinds of threatening behavior.
-The updated

-itself, and the similarity of a Tweet to other content that our safety team has in the past independently determined to be abusive.
-It will not affect your ability to see content that you've explicitly sought out, such as Tweets from accounts you follow,
+the account itself, and the similarity of a Tweet to other content that our safety team has in the past independently determined to be abusive.
+It will not affect your ability to see content that you've explicitly sought out, such as Tweets from

 It is also unclear why Twitter chose not to permit users to contest what they believe to be a wrongful suspension.
 Given that the feature is brand-new and bound to encounter plenty of unforeseen contexts where it could yield a wrong result, it is